Union County, Mississippi

 Union County is a county located in the U.S. state of Mississippi.
+It was formed in 1870 from Tippah and Pontotoc counties, and in 1874 a portion of Lee County was added.
 As of the 2020 census, the population was 27,777.
 Its county seat is New Albany.
 According to most sources, the county received its name by being a union of pieces of several large counties, like other Union counties in other states.
 However, other sources say that the name was meant to mark the re-union of Mississippi and the other Confederate states after the Civil War (at the time, the state had a Republican government under Reconstruction).

 Geography

 According to the U.S. Census Bureau, the county has a total area of 417 sqmi, of which 416 sqmi is land and 1.3 sqmi (0.3%) is water.